Code-Institute-Submissions/UCFD_project/README.md

 CSS code were checked using W3C CSS Validator and beautified using CSS Formatter.

-During the development process, I have used the Google inspect tool to similuate viewing the pages with different mobile devices.
-Different browsers like Chrome, Firefox and Safari were also used to open the pages.
+During the development process, the Google inspect tool has been used to similuate viewing the pages with different mobile devices.
+Different browsers like Chrome, Firefox and Safari are also used to open the pages to ensure no missing links.
 The website is responsive to various screen sizes.

 My friend and I have used different devices like iPhones and iPads to access the website to ensure that the images and content are all displayed as they are intended.
 We have asked other friends with Android devices to check the website as well.
 I have also asked everyone for their feedback in terms of ease of navigating the pages and whether they found the website appealing.
 They liked the photos and colour scheme.
 In particular, they found the website clean and consistent where there is a good balance between pictures and text - they were able to find out what they wanted about the company services thus achieveing the goals set up above.

 ## Deployment

-Repository opened in Github.
+Repository created in Github.
 Workspace opened in Gitpod.

 Issues identified by Gitpod were corrected.